 In order to qualify as a host family, the prospective hosts must:

-Living with a supportive homestay family will help you in your studies, enrich your Australian experience, and provide you with a home away from home.
-Your host family will probably be as nervous as you are when you first meet.
-You can help to alleviate nerves, we will connect you with your host family prior to your arrival in your host country.
+We will connect you with your host family prior to your arrival in your host country.
 By e-mailing and speaking with them before arriving, it will help break the ice when you finally meet in person.
 It will also show that you are as excited to live with them as they are to host you!

 I know a family in my program country that would like to host me.
-Is that possible?
+Is this possible?

-This is possible as long as we have a network in the family’s host community and there is an available nearby host school.
+This is possible as long as we have a support network in the family’s host community and there is an available nearby host school.

-No. It is very unlikely you will be placed in a city.
-A majority of our families live in small to medium sized towns outside of major cities, and it is important you be open-minded to small town life.
+We place exclusively in South Australia.
+It is very unlikely you will be placed in a major city.
+A majority of our families live in small to medium-sized towns outside of major cities, and it is important you be open-minded.

 There is no guarantee that you will have a host sibling your age.
 Your host family may have young children, teenage children, or grown children who no longer live at home.
 Regardless of the age of your host siblings, they’ll be excited to welcome into the family!